khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 #### Global

 A global alert impacts the entire experience and is placed directly below the navigation bar.
-For example, an alert that states “Your subscription has expired” after a user has authenticated.
+For example, after a user has authenticated an alert appears that states, “Your subscription has expired.”

 <figure class="figure" role="figure" aria-label="Full-width danger alert under the navigation">
   <img class="figure-img" src="/img/alert-global.png" alt="Global alert position" role="img" style="width:100%; max-width:332px; height:auto" />